 - iOS 15

 With the iPhone 12 series offering 5G, the iPhone 13 models will no doubt do the same.
 They will also all likely run on the A15 chip and iOS 15 software, the latter of which we will most likely hear more about in June 2021.
+It's also said they will all run Qualcomm's X60 5G modem.

 Other hardware and software features have yet to be detailed in rumours, but we expect to hear more over the coming months.